It’s official: spam has lost and free speech has gained victory.

 In the years of trail and error that I’ve had with Byteful Travel, I’ve come up with a solution which simultaneously free, not difficult to setup, and (most importantly) eliminates around 99.9% of comment spam.
 (That’s a rough estimate, but roughly 999 out of 1000 spams are identified and stopped before they ever have a chance to appear on Byteful Travel.)
 Take that, dastardly spammers!

 The following powerful technique primary applies if you’re using WordPress.
-And since over 95% of the blogs I’ve ever come across on WordPress (including major blogs like GigaOm, TechCrunch, and StevePavlina.com), there’s a good chance that you’re using it, too.
+And since over 95% of the blogs I’ve ever come across run on WordPress, there’s a good chance that you’re using it, too.
 (And if you aren’t, you can safely skip this article.
 More travel content is up-spin.)

 Why not use a 3rd-party commenting service?